ahnwooseon/post-ou-cancer/ROADMAP.md

 ---

-## MILESTONE 6: Voting + Score Aggregation
+## MILESTONE 6: Reactions & Voting System

-**Due Date**: 2026-01-30
+**Due Date**: 2026-02-20

 ### 📦 Deliverables

-- **Attention Limiting: daily cap on likes/reactions to encourage thoughtful engagement**
+- **A flexible reaction system (likes, laughs, etc.) that respects Universe-level metric settings.**
-- Implement logic to limit number of likes/reactions per user per day
+- An "Attention Limiting" feature capping the total number of reactions a user can give per day.
-- CastVoteCommand (CQRS + validation)
-- Vote Counter UI (MudChip + Redis cache)
-- Vote Aggregation Worker (background service)
+- A responsive UI component that displays the total reaction count and shows a detailed breakdown on hover.

 ### Tasks